HumanCellAtlas/dcp-community/rfcs/text/0000-image-base-transcriptomics.md

 imaging prototype.
 Additional information on cellular geometries and QC will be provided as a supplementary metadata zarr archive.

-However, other imaging experiments will likely require a generalization of the internal namespace of the DCP.
+However, other imaging experiments will likely require extending how features (genes) are named to support a broader set of features (eg. proteins and cellular components).
 Currently, the DCP standardizes around GENCODE gene IDs and HGNC gene symbols.
 Image based proteomics will require protein identifiers such as UNIPROT, and other use cases that measure sub-cellular components will likely require more general